 The second day is celebrated on Tuesday, November 6, 2018 as Kali Chaudas or Narak Chaturdashi (Roop Chaturdashi) or Chhoti Diwali by taking bath early in the morning before the sunrise.The demon Narakasura was killed by Lord Krishna,Satyabhama and Kali on this day.

-The third day is celebrated as Diwali on Kartik Amavasya, Goddess Lakshmi and Ganesha are worshipped.
+Diwali signifies victory of light over darkness.
+The third day is celebrated as Diwali on Kartik Amavasya, Goddess Lakshmi and Ganesha are worshiped.
+Deepavali or Diwali also known as Deepotsav, will be celebrated this year on Wednesday, November 7, 2018.

 The fourth day which happens on 8th November 2018 is observed as Govardhan Puja (Annakut) in honor of Lord Krishna,those who have cows and bulls for cultivation perform Puja.
 It is also celebrated as Gujarati new year and Bali Pratipada, this Padwa is considered a special day for married couple.

-The fifth day known as Bhaiya Dooj or Yam Dwitiya, is the last day of the five-day festival, will be observed on November Friday 9, 2018.
+The fifth day is Bhatri Dwitiya, also known as Bhaiya Dooj or Yam Dwitiya, is the last day of the five-day festival, will be observed on November Friday 9, 2018.
 On Bhaiya Dooj or Bhau Beej, sisters invite their brothers for feast and perform Puja and special rituals for the long life, safety and well being of their brothers.

 For businessmen Diwali is the beginning of a new year (financial) according to Hindu Vikram Samvat calendar in some regions of India.